Phil's place

 Living

 Henry V (Criterion Theatre, 1989) I’ve been passionately involved in theatre since I first trod the boards aged about 9 or 10.
-Most of my experience has been in amateur theatre (not "amateur dramatics" – here’s why), principally the Talisman Theatre in Kenilworth and the Loft Theatre in Leamington Spa, for whom I’ve been acting, directing and composing music for 21 and 24 years respectively.
+Most of my experience has been in amateur theatre (not "amateur dramatics" – here’s why), principally the Talisman Theatre in Kenilworth and the Loft Theatre in Leamington Spa, for whom I’ve been acting, directing and composing music for 35 and 38 years respectively.
 At the Talisman, I’m also occasionally to be found pulling pints behind the bar, and was Editor of the members’ newsletter (the legendary Talismag) from 1990 to 1997.
 At the Loft, I’m currently a member of the Artistic Management sub-committee as well as being the theatre’s webmaster and editing the programme and newsletter that accompanies each show.

 I’ve also "guested" at most other local amateur theatres at one time or another, done tours, festivals, promotional work, video, improvised comedy, voice art for a few computer games and audiobooks, even a bit of TV – check out my complete small screen filmography at the Internet Movie Database.
 Since 2004 I’ve been doing acting and voice work semi-professionally – i.e. it’s not my principal source of income, but I do get paid for it occasionally (see my professional web site for a list of some recent gigs).

-Last year I played one of my lifelong heroes – Alan Turing, the gay codebreaker and founder of computer science, in Hugh Whitemore’s Breaking the Code at the Loft.
+In 2008 I played one of my lifelong heroes – Alan Turing, the gay codebreaker and founder of computer science, in Hugh Whitemore’s Breaking the Code at the Loft.
 My university degree is in computer science, so acting this unique role drew together numerous strands of my own life, much as the play attempts to do with Turing’s.
 More information about Alan Turing is available on the website maintained by Andrew Hodges, author of the biography Alan Turing, the Enigma on which the play is based.
 I was especially thrilled to meet Andrew when he was kind enough to come and see the last night of the play’s run at the Loft.

 What’s new